jachiam/rnn-playground/README.md

 Saving is easy: just do 'save(filename)'.
 Loading is also easy: 'load(filename)' does it.
 But if you want to make a new network with the same options as an old network, do 'loadFromOptions(filename)' and that will do!

 I can take requests for additional features.
 I guess a command line option might be popular?
 I don't know, I like working with it directly in torch.
 Get to play with the guts of it while I am going.

+* A corpus of chat data - to play nicely with this code - should be a text file where every line is a chatroom message.
+(Scrub off usernames, timestamps, all that jazz.
+Just messages separated by linebreaks.)